xelfia/Virtueld/controls.md

   * `Skill` (Command inputs) will be short (in planned).
 * Though gamepad is recommended, you can also play with Keyboard/Mouse.

-* ~You can customize the input bindings on `Input` tab of Configuration dialog.~
+* `deprecated` ~You can customize the input bindings on `Input` tab of Configuration dialog.~
 * XVRF now works with the Unity [New Input System](https://github.com/Unity-Technologies/InputSystem).
   * Since 4 buttons of any gamepad are mapped as `Ⓝ`/`Ⓔ`/`Ⓦ`/`Ⓢ` below under the New Input System.
 So I think you can play by default as expected bindings.

 ### Abstract Gamepad on New Input System (overview)

-* Look following chart as a gamepad 🎮
+* Look the following chart as a gamepad 🎮.

 | - | - | - | - | - | - | - | - |
 |----|----|----|----|----|----|----|----|